Wittline/Contextual-Data-Transforms/README.md

 </p>

 <p align="justify">
-In the example above we can clearly see that the algorithm in addition to offering a transformation offers compression, this algorithm also has its disadvantages when the repetitions of symbols are very short, it is advisable to read about the different implementations associated with this type of contextual transformation
+In the example above we can clearly see that the algorithm in addition to offering a transformation offers compression, this algorithm also has its disadvantages when the repetitions of symbols are very short, it is advisable to read about the different implementations associated with this kind of contextual transformation
 </p>

 ## Delta encoding